-• Impairment test for inventories and property, plant and equipment
+Impairment test for inventories and property, plant and equipment

-Refer to note 13 for the relevant disclosure for the impairment assessment made by the Company's management.
-A sensitivity analysis has been performed on the key assumption used by management in carrying its assessment.
+Refer to note 14 for the relevant disclosure for the impairment assessment made by the Company's management.
+A sensitivity analysis has been performed on the key assumptions used by management in carrying its assessment.
 If the selling prices of units were 10% lower then no impairment would have been recognised on inventories and property, plant and equipment.
-If WACC increased from 12,65% to 13,65% then no impairment would have been recognised on inventories and property, plant and equipment.
+If WACC increased from 12,33% to 13,33% then no impairment would have been recognised on inventories and property, plant and equipment.
 If construction costs were 10% higher then no impairment would have been recognised on inventories and property, plant and equipment.
-If construction costs were 10% higher then no impairment would have been recognised on inventories and property, plant and equipment.
 If the sales velocity is extended by one year then no impairment would have been recognised on inventories and property, plant and equipment.
-A combined decrease of 10% in selling prices of units and increase of construction costs by 10% with all other parameters remaining the same then an impairment of €17,65 million would have been recognized.
+A combined decrease of 10% in selling prices of units and increase of construction costs by 10% with all other parameters remaining the same then an impairment of €16,7 million would have been recognized.